My Experience at a Universal Standard Trunk Show

 What Did I Learn at the Universal Standard Trunk Show

 This link will provide you with where the Universal Standard trunk show will visit next.
-Folks have mentioned they have received emails for US on Tour to Texas, Chicago, Ohio, and other places in the U.S. Who knows, your city may be next!
+US On Tour has visited Dallas, Boston, Seattle, Chicago, Richmond, NYC, NJ, NC, GA, CA, and more.
+Who knows, your city may be next!

 Have you attended a Universal Standard Trunk Show?
 Share your experience in the comments!